Hayate the Combat Butler

 Hayate the Combat Butler (ハヤテのごとく!, Hayate no Gotoku!) is a Japanese manga series written and illustrated by Kenjiro Hata.
 It was serialized in Shogakukan's Weekly Shōnen Sunday magazine from October 2004 to April 2017.
 Shogakukan released 52 volumes in Japan from February 2005 to June 2017.
 Viz Media publishes an English edition in North America.
-The manga is about a boy who starts a new job as a butler and the events he experiences with his employer.
-The style of the manga has a comedic gag with a slight harem feel and constantly breaks the fourth wall.
-The series includes numerous references to other anime, manga, video games, and popular culture.
+It follows Hayate Ayasaki, a teenager who becomes a butler for the wealthy Nagi Sanzenin to repay his enormous debt, while dealing with other girls.
+The series includes numerous references to other anime, manga, video games, and popular culture, while frequently breaking the fourth wall.

 A 52-episode anime adaptation of the manga by SynergySP aired between April 2007 and March 2008 on TV Tokyo.
 A second, 25-episode anime season by J.C.Staff aired between April and September 2009.
 Bandai Entertainment licensed the first anime series in 2008, but the series went out of print in 2012.
 An anime film adaption produced by Manglobe was released in August 2011.
 A third, 12-episode anime television series by Manglobe, based mostly on an original story not seen in the manga aired between October and December 2012.
 A fourth anime season aired between April and July 2013.
 Sentai Filmworks has licensed all four seasons of the anime.